fssa-batch3/bhavanasi.ramalinga__web_project/README.md

 - Scenario 1: Successfully payment Guest houses  view /item details
    - Steps:
      1. Login as a buyer.
+     2. Select the which PG details do you like to book or to see details.
      2. Navigate to the payment Guest houses listing  page.
      3. The user can click the "view more" button .
 - Expected Result: